United Airlines Will Ban Dozens Of Dog, Cat Breeds In New Pet Guidelines

 Persian, Himalayan, Burmese and exotic shorthair cats will also be forbidden in the cargo area.

-"We are doing this to further minimize risk and ensure the comfort of pets we fly," Charles Hobart, a spokesman for United Airlines told People.
+"We are doing this to further minimize risk and ensure the comfort of pets we fly," Charles Hobart, a spokesman for United Airlines, told People.
 "We flew all sorts of animals.
 Geese, foxes, leopards, you name it, we pretty much flew it.
 That will change moving forward.
 We'll only fly dogs and cats as pets that belong to our customers."

 United Airlines partnered with American Humane to come up with the new rules.